dgot/serengeti/README.md

 source = ['ild', 'brand', 'fisk'] stream = StreamMonad(source).bind(t1).bind(t2).bind(t3)

-# Get results by iterating over the stream
+# We gather the results by iterating over the stream.
+# NOTE: Since streams are generators, everything is lazy and nothing is
+# computed before we actually materialize the stream by iterating over it.
 result = list(stream)

 ```

 Compositions created using `StreamMonad.bind` are asynchronous and distributed
-out of the box, using `ray`.
+out of the box using `ray`.

 > NOTE: Current implementation is low level and will serve the purpose of
 > creating a higher level API.